Museum Masuuni Brunou: History

-In the year 1746 commissioner Brynolf Brunou received permission from the authorities in Stockholm to create a foundry in the shore of Juckaisjoki river near Kuopio.
+In 1746, commissioner Brynolf Brunou received permission from the authorities in Stockholm to create a foundry in the shore of Juckaisjoki river near Kuopio.
 The foundry specialized in using lake and swamp ore.
 For the first hundred years the pastoral family Argillander and the noble family Tigerstedt tried to get Strömsdalsbruk to operate profitably.
-However it wasn't until the Russian Ponomarev family took over in the late 1800s that the factory became truly profitable and developed into one of the best maintained industrial centres in Finland.
+However, it wasn't until the Russian Ponomarev family took over in the late 1800s that the factory became truly profitable and developed into one of the best maintained industrial centres in Finland.

-In the early 1900s the foundry was purchased by Baron Anton von Alftan.
+In the early 1900s, the foundry was purchased by Baron Anton von Alftan.
 During this period iron smelting was discontinued with a groundwood plant being built on the opposite side of the river, followed a few years later by the beginning of cardboard production.
 This production was continued by Kymi concern in 1915.
-In the 1970s Juantehdas developed as a cardboard factory which was bought by Stromsdal Oy in 1988.
+In the 1970s, Juantehdas developed as a cardboard factory which was bought by Stromsdal Oy in 1988.
 Following the bankruptcy of Stromsdal in 2008 the factory has since been purchased by Premium Board Finland in 2011.